Guozheng-Ma/DA-in-visualRL/README.md

 ## 1 How to Augment the Data in Visual RL?

 The aim of data augmentation (DA) is to increase the amount and diversity of the original training data, so that agents can learn more efficient and robust policies.
 Thus, a primary focus of previous research is to design effective augmentation approaches.

-> Detailed introductions and related studies can be viewed in [:bookmark:](https://github.com/Guozheng-Ma/DA-in-visualRL/blob/780577cfbdbf3aba1e304ca81774cd5af6de857c/How%20to%20Augment.md).

 ### 1.1 Observation Augmentation, Transition Augmentation and Trajectory Augmentation